zappajs/zappajs/docs/reference.md

 `@share(channel_name,socket,callback)` will associate the socket to the `channel_name`.
 This is used to make the Express session data available to the Socket.IO server.

 The channel name `__local` is reserved for the local Socket.IO server (in order for Socket.IO server-side to get access to the Express session object in a single-instance scenario).

-For a multi-server example, see `examples/share_*.coffee`.
+For a multi-server / Node.js cluster example, see `examples/share_*.coffee`.

 ## APP SETTINGS